intelie/gitbook-drilling/collector/local-data-storage.md

 In this file, it is possible to see the **original data** (3), and also some **control information** (1) and **some metadata** (2) that are created and transmitted together, as shown in the image below.

+TODO: Link below is broker or unacessible.
+Edit or remove this link

 ![](https://lh4.googleusercontent.com/jYg63Ph2nie-5qnB80QiGqrEVrjOeAaNuQfFpw06TbKrPbnneiut2\_dtXCTjfWfuUpEYT7AXKlkKqBw2BCFO36L6JsgVMAk7p4dGSEy9oJlchA4BqI2kOKVnX4SYNzlY7EJTyb69)

 All the collected data is stored locally, on the collector machine’s disk, for 30 days.
 It guarantees that after any network issue, no data will be lost.